 Definition of LIFO Reserve

-LIFO Reserve is the difference between the valuation of inventory as per the First in first out (FIFO) method and valuation of Inventory as per Last in first out (LIFO) method of valuation of inventory which is necessary for creating a balance between these two methods as both the methods are valid, and thus it plays a critical role in presenting the fair value of inventory in company’s financial statement.
+LIFO Reserve is the difference between the valuation of inventory as per the First in, first out (FIFO) method and the valuation of Inventory as per the Last in first out (LIFO) method of valuation of inventory, which is necessary for creating a balance between these two methods as both the methods are valid.

 Explanation

-Inventory is valued as per the First in first out (FIFO) method or weighted average method or Last in first out (LIFO) method as per generally accepted accounting policies.
+Inventory values as per generally accepted accounting policies as per the First in, first out (FIFO) method or weighted average method, or Last in first out (LIFO) method.
 The organization generally adopts the FIFO method for internal valuation and the LIFO method for external valuation.
-Valuation of inventory as per the LIFO Method gives the tax benefit to the organization, but generally, goods are sold on a first-in, first-out basis; hence for internal valuation FIFO method is used.
+Valuation of inventory as per the LIFO Method gives the tax benefit to the organization, but generally, goods are sold on a first-in, first-out basis; hence internal valuation uses the FIFO method.
 LIFO reserve is the difference between valuation as per FIFO and valuation as per LIFO.
-If the prices of goods purchased are increasing due to inflation and various other factors, then the LIFO Reserve shows the credit balance.
+If the prices of goods purchased increase due to inflation and other factors, then the LIFO Reserve shows the credit balance.
 Investors also analyze the LIFO Reserve before investing as it is part of profit or retained earnings.

 It is also called a contra inventory account as it calculates the difference between valuation as per valuation required by different laws.